MatthiasHertel80/cmsis-mlek-examples/README.md

 ## CI Verification

 A [GitHub Workflow](https://github.com/Arm-Examples/cmsis-mlek-examples/blob/main/.github/workflows/test_audio.yaml) exemplifies a verification process in a CI system.
-It compiles the application for [Arm Virtual Hardware FVP](https://github.com/ARM-software/AVH) and executes it.
+It compiles the application for a hardware target or [Arm Virtual Hardware (AVH) FVP](https://github.com/ARM-software/AVH).
 The output is stored as artifact.
+For AVH FVP it is also executed.

 In a similar way it could be also compiled for the hardware target.